CauldronDevelopmentLLC/cbang/README.md

   - strict               - Enable strict checking
   - distcc               - Enable distcc distributed compile system
   - ccache               - Enable ccache caching compile system
-  - backtrace_debugger   - Enable the printing backtraces
+  - backtrace_debugger   - Enable the printing of stack traces

 These options are enabled by setting them to 1.
 For example: